Writing Your Grad School Personal Statement

 What is a Graduate Statement of Purpose or Personal Statement?

 It is an essay that demonstrates your qualifications for and your commitment to your chosen academic field.
-You do this by discussing the people, events, and experiences that have inspired you to bring you to this junction in your life.
-The essay should be vibrant with details and examples, and should scream to the adcom readers, "This is a person worth getting to know!"
+It should be vibrant with details and examples, and should scream to the adcom readers, "This is a person worth getting to know!"

 That's a tall order for a 2-3 page essay!